sevnx/discord_ticket_bot/README.md

-# DesQuestion
+# Discket Ticket Bot

-DesQuestion is a Discord ticketing bot written in Rust.
-Its primary goal is to make asking questions anonymously.
+A discord ticketing bot written in Rust.
+Its primary goal is to allow people to ask questions anonymously.